 Planning early for an off-campus experience helps to ensure that you have fulfilled the prerequisites for the program in which you are interested and that you can complete all the courses you need to graduate.
-Participants on off-campus study earn full academic credit for their coursework and grades from Earlham and Great Lakes College Association-recognized (GLCA) programs are included in the grade point average.
+Participants on off-campus study earn full academic credit for their coursework and grades from Earlham and Earlham-approved programs are included in the grade point average.
 Courses often count toward fulfillment of major or General Education Requirements.

 The program fee for all Earlham programs is the equivalent of on-campus tuition, fees, room and board.
-The program fees for GLCA-recognized programs vary by program.
+The program fees for Earlham-approved programs vary by program.
 The program fees do not include round trip transportation to and from the program site.
-Financial aid may be applied to one Earlham or GLCA-recognized program.
+Financial aid may be applied to one Earlham or Earlham-approved program.

 Students interested in studying off-campus must submit a completed application to the International Programs Office by the published deadlines.
-The selection process includes an interview with the program leader or with the campus representative for a GLCA-recognized program.
+The selection process includes an interview with the program leader or with the campus representative for an Earlham-approved program.
 A student and faculty committee makes the final selections.
-Participation in a significant pre-departure orientation, for which students earn 1 semester credit, is required for all Earlham programs.
+Participation in Cross-Cultural Explorations I, a pre-departure course for which students earn 1 semester credit, is required for all Earlham programs.